Obstetrician Gynecologist

 I went to a gynecologist and he wrote: external genitala multipara, although I have given birt to just 1 child.
 What medical signs on my external genital made him think that I had more than 1 child?

-Asked by Ann over 8 years ago
+Asked by Ann almost 9 years ago

 I can only infer that he actually meant to say "parous" rather than multipara.
 There is no reliable visible external cue to determine whether a woman has had more than one baby, although there may be subjective signs that a woman has delivered at least one baby vaginally.